 While our AS1 is firm enough to provide appropriate levels of support for back, stomach, and heavy sleepers, it may not be advantageous to side, combination, or petite sleepers.
 These types of sleepers need a mattress with increased cushioning to relieve pressure from their hips and shoulders.

 The extreme durability of our extra firm mattress allows us to provide consumers with an industry-leading 20-year warranty.
 Prior to purchasing, many customers express concerns of sagging often associated with memory foam mattresses.
 For that reason, our coverage includes sagging above 0.75 inches, while most other companies will not cover sagging until it has reached at least 1 inch.

 If your Amerisleep mattress demonstrates any damage covered by our warranty within the first 10 years, we will replace it free of cost.
 If a defect occurs within the second 10 years, we will replace it for half the price you paid.

 All of our Amerisleep mattresses come with a risk-free 100-night sleep trial.
-If you don’t absolutely love your new mattress, give us a call within the first 100 nights and we will issue a speedy and full refund.
-We will also take on the responsibility of picking up and recycling the mattress.
+If you don’t absolutely love your new mattress after 30 nights, give us a call and we will issue a speedy and full refund.

 Benefits of an Extra Firm Mattress